×

 In this article, you will find out everything you need to know about occipital neuralgia and the most effective ways to treat it, including an advanced treatment called Prolotherapy.

 Are you experiencing sharp pain in your neck and skull?
 It could be occipital neuralgia trigger points at play.
-In this article, you’ll gain insights into identifying these pain-inducing spots and finding strategies to alleviate the discomfort.
-Get ready to navigate the causes and treatments that can offer relief without overwhelming jargon.
+This article explains how to identify these spots and offers strategies to alleviate discomfort effectively.

 Key Takeaways